StockRake.com is sale at @SideProjectors

 What Is FIRE

-Common Sources of Passive Income:
+Common Sources of Passive Income

-• Dividends from stocks and mutual funds
+• dividends from stocks / mutual funds

-• Royalties or business income
+• business or royalty income

-• Interest from bonds or fixed deposits
+• interest from bonds or fixed deposits

 Also Read: What Are the Best Trading Hours for Volatility?